-- 7. In the Colour view, create a new colour (give it the same name and add the prefix 2 or sec, for example) or select the same rough colour as before. - 8.
+- 7. In the Colour view, create a new colour (give it the same name and add the prefix \2 or \sec, for example) or select the same rough colour as before. - 8.
 In the Tools toolbar, select your drawing tool. - 9.
 In the Drawing or Camera view, draw the secondary animation on top of your rough drawing.

-- 10. Do one of the following: - In the Xsheet View, select the next cell in which you want to draw. - In the Camera, Drawing or Xsheet view, press F and G to navigate between your drawings.
+- In the Xsheet View, select the next cell in which you want to draw. - In the Camera, Drawing or Xsheet view, press F and G to navigate between your drawings.